laro/Cilia/README.md

 		- safe iterators, to detect invalid iterators.
 			- So every safe iterator would have a pointer to the element _and_ a pointer to the container.
 				- Naive: check at every dereferencing
-				- Optimized: check at first dereferencing, but thereafter only after a call to a non-const member function of the container (or if such a call cannot be excluded)..
+				- Optimized: check at first dereferencing, but thereafter only after a call to a non-const member function of the container (or if such a call cannot be excluded).
     - This should fix the majority of C/C++ security issues.
       To achieve maximum performance in all cases, there could be a third build configuration for even faster, but potentially unsafe builds.
     - So we would have: